gargs/JWT3PA/README.md

-# ThirdPartyJWTAuthentication
+# JWT3PA

 This package wraps the boilerplate that's required when implementing Sign in with Apple and Google to your application.

 ## Token Table

-Your token model should conform to `ThirdPartyJWTUserAuthenticationToken` and the corresponding table should contain at least these two properties:
+Your token model should conform to `JWT3PAUserToken` and the corresponding table should contain at least these two properties:

 - value - text column that stores the Bearer Authorization header for this user.
 - user - Reference column to the *user* table